Operating without a licence

 Providing immigration advice is a licensed, recognised profession.
 Anyone who gives advice about New Zealand immigration matters must be licensed, or exempt from holding a licence.

-If you're in a position where people are asking you for immigration advice, you have three options.
+If you're in a position where people are asking you for immigration advice, you have 3 options.
 You can:

 - become a licensed immigration adviser